nushackers/nushackers-site/content/post/2017-11-12-digest-pivot-tables-in-sql-converting-rows-to-columns.md

 With two queries running, performance might also be a problem.
-From my observations, the SQL joins query takes around 70 ms, while these two queries take around 50 ms in total; however, this does not account network overheads etc. A more systematic benchmarking is needed to confirm if this solution is indeed faster than the joining solution.
+From my observations, the SQL joins query takes around 70 ms, while these two queries take around 50 ms in total; however, this does not account for network overheads etc. A more systematic benchmarking is needed to confirm if this solution is indeed faster than the joining solution.